Fast food: Street vendors and concessions

-Fastfood restaurant in Eastern Europe: The Pajdaš (in Prekmurje Slovene Buddy), Murska Sobota Slovenia.
+Fast food restaurant in Eastern Europe: The Pajdaš (in Prekmurje Slovene Buddy), Murska Sobota Slovenia.

 Traditional street food is available around the world, usually through small and independent vendors operating from a cart, table, portable grill or motor vehicle.
-Common examples include Vietnamese rice soup vendors, Middle Eastern falafel stands, New York City hot dog carts, and taco trucks.
+Common examples include Chinese rice soup vendors, Middle Eastern falafel stands, New York City hot dog carts, and taco trucks.
 Turo-Turo vendors (Tagalog for point point) are a feature of Philippine life.
 Commonly, street vendors provide a colorful and varying range of options designed to captivate passers-by and attract as much attention as possible quickly.

 Multiple street vendors may specialize in specific types of food; typically, they are characteristic of a given cultural or ethnic tradition depending on the locale.
 In some cultures, it is typical for street vendors to call out prices, sing or chant sales-pitches, play music, or engage in other forms of "street theatrics" to engage prospective customers.